sdiehl/write-you-a-haskell/005_evaluation.md

 ```

 Evaluation will result in a runtime ``Value`` type, just as before with our
 outer interpreters.
-We will use several "extractor" function which use
+We will use several "extractor" functions which use
 incomplete patterns under the hood.
 The model itself does not prevent malformed
 programs from blowing up here, and so it is necessary to guarantee that the
 program is sound before evaluation.
 Normally this would be guaranteed at a